vaadin/vaadin-gradle-plugin/README.md

 * Unofficial (this one) which only works with Vaadin 14.

 This plugin only supports Vaadin 14.
-This plugin is developed by Vaadin employees, but it only offered as a gesture of good will - it's not an official Vaadin offering.
+This plugin is developed by Vaadin employees, but it is only offered as a gesture of good will - it's not an official Vaadin offering.
 Official Vaadin Gradle plugin only works for Vaadin 19+ and is part of the [Vaadin Flow Github repo](https://github.com/vaadin/flow/).

 Note that both this plugin and the official Vaadin Gradle Plugin are deployed to